 |Title:||Head Volleyball Coach|

-Matt Troy has been hired as the new head volleyball coach at the University of Mary Washington, according to Athletic Director Ken Tyler.
-Troy comes to Fredericksburg from Johns Hopkins University, where he led the Blue Jays to a 77-21 record with two NCAA Tournament apperances in three years at the helm.
+Second-year head coach Matt Troy will look to lead the University of Mary Washington volleyball program to national success, and early returns are quite favorable.
+The Eagles won 17 matches in 2013, and came one point shy of the CAC Championship match.
+Troy came to Fredericksburg from Johns Hopkins University, where he led the Blue Jays to a 77-21 record with two NCAA Tournament apperances in three years at the helm.

-"We are pleased to welcome Matt Troy to our staff as head volleyball coach" said Tyler.
+"We are pleased to welcome Matt Troy to our staff as head volleyball coach" said Director of Athletics Ken Tyler.
 "Matt brings an outstanding track record of success from Johns Hopkins, one of the nation's top academic and athletic institutions.
 His 54-9 record with NCAA appearances over the last two years was very appealing, and we look forward to our volleyball team reaching new heights under Matt's leadership.
 Most importantly, Matt is a person of character and integrity who will motivate and inspire his student-athletes to achieve in the classroom and on the court."
-Tyler added, "Finally, we would like to acknowledge the outstanding tenure of long-time volleyball coach Dee Conway and express how glad we are that she will remain part of our team as head softball coach."

 Troy led Hopkins to its best season in program history in 2012, as the team notched a program-best win-loss record of 29-4.
 The Blue Jays won their first 16 matches of the season and won the Centennial Conference title for the second-straight season.